 Joint Child Custody

+What is joint custody?
+How do I get joint custody?
+Can I get joint custody?
 Joint child custody or joint legal and physical custody, is the “favored” arrangements that courts would like for parents to have with their children.
 A court can address child custody should the parents be unable to do so.
-A judge, who has wide discretion in drafting a parenting plan, will order one that is in a the “best interests of the child.”
+A judge, who has wide discretion in drafting a parenting plan, will fashion an order that is in a the “best interests of the child.”

+What is sole custody?
+What is sole physical custody?
+How do I get sole custody?
+Can I get sole physical custody?
 A parent who is awarded sole physical custody has the exclusive right to physically care for their child.
-The other parent, non-custodial parent, is awarded visitation.
+The other parent, known as the non-custodial parent, is awarded visitation.
 The court must consider the best interests of the child before it awards sole physical custody to one parent.
 Once the court awards sole physical custody to one parent, that parent has the right to control the physical care of the child without the need to consult the other parent.